 if expression: statement(s)

-If the boolean expression evaluates to true, then the block of statement(s) inside the if statement will be executed.
-If boolean expression evaluates to false, then the first set of code after the end of the if statement(s) will be executed.
+If the boolean expression evaluates to TRUE, then the block of statement(s) inside the if statement is executed.
+If boolean expression evaluates to FALSE, then the first set of code after the end of the if statement(s) is executed.

 #!/usr/bin/python var1 = 100 if var1: print "1 - Got a true expression value" print var1 var2 = 0 if var2: print "2 - Got a true expression value" print var2 print "Good bye!"